Nestremis/tasking/README.md

 4. You can remove the ticket by clicking on the X
 5. To see the modal with the details of the task, click on the ticket - full information will then appear.
 To make the modal disappear simply click on it.

+An additional counter shows the total scheduled time.

 Application is fully responsive.

 You may see the working code: https://nestremis.github.io/tasking/